Interference In A Nutshell

 Interference: A parent comes over and fixes it for them or holds it while they fix it.

-What can happen: Any one of the team members of Team Pretzel Sticks can help put the backdrop back together.
+What can happen: Only the team members of Team Pretzel Sticks can help put the backdrop back together.

 Parents, Team Managers or any other non-team member cannot hold or help fix the backdrop.
 Non-team members can carry scenery and props to and from the performance site but cannot help assemble, prepare or repair anything having to do with the team’s solution.